kpister/cse130-summer19-b/docs/about.md

 You are expected to work on written assignments in groups of 3.
 All written homework must be typeset and submitted as a PDF using the online submission tool.
 All written assignments must be submitted as a group.
-Homeworks will be released Wednesdays and will be due the following Friday night (10 days).
-If you turn it in early -- the following Tuesday (7 days) -- you will receive an additional 10% of your grade.
+Homeworks will be released Sunday and will be due the following Saturday night (7 days).
+If you turn it in early -- the following Thursday (5 days) -- you will receive an additional 10% of your grade.
 There are no late days.

 You are expected to work on the programming labs by yourself.
 You may discuss the assignments with students from the course, in general, but not any specific solution.
-Programming assignments will be released Fridays and will be due 2 weeks later on Friday night.
+Programming assignments will be released **TBD** and will be due 1 weeks later on **TBD** night.
 There are no late days.

 If you consult anything (books, academic papers, internet resources, people not in your group) when working on the assignments, note this in your submission.